AbetikDev/AbetikDev/README.md

 - 🏡 From Ukraine
 - 💻 Middle Web Developer / building web and desktop applications
-- 🎨 Also creating designs and merch (Redbubble, etc.)
+- 🎨 Also creating designs.
 - ✍ Sometimes writing articles and tutorials on Dev.to

 ## Skills